Spoofed Healthcare Email Used for Identity Theft

-Setup: This attack features an impersonation of United Healthcare in the form of a request for a claim.
+Healthcare continues to be a preferred method for cyber attacks, and this attack features an impersonation of UnitedHealthcare in the form of a request for a claim.

-Payload: The email contains a concealed link that redirects the recipient to http://azovmashprom.com.ua/sites/cob/.
+The button contains a concealed link that redirects the recipient to "http://azovmashprom.com.ua/sit...".
 The landing page mimics the official United Healthcare website, and is a form that requests the recipient to input their Full Name, and Date of Birth.

 To the recipient, this email appears to come directly from UnitedHealthcare.
 The attacker utilizes not only spoofing to deceive the recipient, but also incorporates the UnitedHealthcare logo and address into the email, increasing the appearance of legitimacy.

 Abnormal is able to catch this attack due to the suspicious link, the unusual sender, and the fact that the email includes language that indicates that it may be attempting to steal financial information.
 In addition, this is an attack that we have seen in the past.
 Although it hasn't been active recently, the attack has now begun to resurface with little change.

 To see how the Abnormal platform can protect you from spoofed emails, request a demo today.